 Some of these records are being purchased by specialists and collectors, and some by nostalgic survivors of the era.
-But a surprising number are being gobbled up by the great-grandchildren of the audiences for whom they were originally intended.
-Like the films of W. C. Fields, the Busby Berkeley spectaculars, and the gangster melodramas, the pop music of the past is becoming one of today's "in" things
+But a surprising number are being gobbled up by the great-grandchildren of the

+Martin Pahls is currently engaged in writing a book on the history of old-time recording artists. audiences for whom they were originally intended.
+Like the films of W. C. Fields, the Busby Berkeley spectaculars, and the gangster melodramas, the pop music of the past is becoming one of today's "in" things.